Nicaragua's Ortega refuses protest demands to step down

 - 'Terrible lies' -

-The president also dismissed detractors' claims that he was intent on starting a ruling dynasty by making his wife, Rosario Murillo, his vice president in 2016.
+The president also dismissed detractors' claims that he was intent on starting a ruling dynasty by making Murillo his vice president in 2016.

 "It never occurred to me to set up a dynasty," he said.
 "My wife, it's the first time ever she's been vice president."